Sprengpatrone: Design

-This grenade consists of a aluminum cartridge case, a percussion cap in the center of the base, black powder propellant charge, an internal steel projectile filled with PETN and was topped by a nose fuze.
+This grenade consists of an aluminum cartridge case, a percussion cap in the center of the base, black powder propellant charge, an internal steel projectile filled with PETN and was topped by a nose fuze.
 The projectile had a rifled aluminum external sleeve which engages the rifling of the Kampfpistole barrel.
 The nose fuze contains a striker head that is held away from the detonator by six steel balls kept in position by a steel collar supported by three aluminum pins.
 A creep spring separates the striker and primer from the booster which is separated from the explosive filling by an empty air space.
 When the projectile hits the target the nose fuse ignites the primer which in turn ignites the booster and the explosives.